frictionlessdata/datapackage/content/docs/standard/data-resource.md

 ---
 title: Data Resource
-description: A simple format to describe and package a single data resource such as a individual table or file.
+description: A simple format to describe and package a single data resource such as an individual table or file.
 The essence of a Data Resource is a locator for the data it describes.
 A range of other properties can be declared to provide a richer set of metadata.
 sidebar:
   order: 2
 ---